 We wanted to maintain maximum flexibility by deciding to travel where and when and on what airline we wanted to.
 It may cost us more along the way, or it may not.
 We now have the flexibility to take advantage of last-minute fare bargains or to travel on airlines that may be cheaper but are not part of the preselected group in whatever RTW alliance we would have selected.

 We also don’t have to pay for the entire price of the ticket upfront.
 This is a huge consideration since this trip already has plenty of upfront costs.
-(Did I mention all the shots?)
+(Did I mention all the shots we had to get?)
 For all the seeming benefits of the RTW we may end up traveling even cheaper by buying tickets individually, we’ll see.
 We will provide updates here as the trip moves forward.

 After all the angst of whether or not to buy a round-the-world plane ticket we are definitely glad we didn’t.
 The flexibility we enjoy by buying tickets as we go outweighs any advantage of the RTW ticket.
-Right now we are bouncing around Southeast Asia and are able to find $80 plane tickets.
+When we traveled around Southeast Asia we found $80 plane tickets.
 This makes more destinations available to us than if we had gone with the RTW and locked in an itinerary.

-In addition, our itinerary where we went to China first, then Australia/New Zealand, and bounced back to Asia would not be permitted by the rules of an RTW ticket.
+In addition, our itinerary where we went to China first, then Australia/New Zealand, and returned back to Asia would not have been permitted by the rules of an RTW ticket.
 They wouldn’t allow backtracking to a continent.
 So for us flexibility rules.

-We ended up spending $10,000 each for our plane and train tickets.
-While this was more than an $8,000 RTW ticket, we flew on over 30 flights, vs. 16 for the RTW.
+We ended up spending $10,000 each for our plane and train tickets for 14 months of travel.
+While this was more than an $8,000 RTW ticket, we flew on more than 30 flights, vs. 16 for the RTW.
 We also had maximum flexibility to pick destinations, carriers and dates throughout the trip.
 Overall, it made MUCH more sense for us to select Option 3 above, the pay as you go plan.